vengadesh-max/Event_triggerX-App/README.md

 # 🚀 Event TriggerX

-#### A modern FastAPI-based event trigger system for scheduling, logging, and managing event workflows.
+#### A comprehensive platform to manage and log event triggers through APIs and scheduled jobs.
+Built with FastAPI, the platform supports seamless event logging and trigger management while adhering to RESTful principles.

+#### Tech Stack
+            Python
+            FastAPI
+            Uvicorn
+            SQLAlchemy (or your database solution)
+API Documentation
+            Visit http://127.0.0.1:8000/docs for the interactive Swagger UI.

 ### 📚Table of Contents
       Overview
       Project Structure